pahrohfit/sanic-beskar/docs/notes.rst

 allowed access.

-At that point in time, a new token is issued with the same claims as the first except its refresh lifespan is not extened.
+At that point in time, a new token is issued with the same claims as the first except its refresh lifespan is not extended.
 This is so that a token cannot be refreshed in perpetuity.

 Once a token's access lifespan and refresh lifespan are both expired, the user must